carlosgalveias/gcccli/README.md

-#gccli (Work In Progress)
+#gccli

 ## Description

 #####Google Cloud Cli

 I have many web based applications that require a api, mysql database (or other) and since i'm too lazy and don't want to write the same code over and over again i made this small cli utility to bootstrap my backend when i start a new project.
-So this utility will create the folders under some conventions, initialize git, already have waterline ORM set up and a generic CRUD api.
+So this utility will create the folders under some conventions, initialize git, already have waterline ORM set up and a standard JSON CRUD api.
 It handles generation of routers, controllers and models with predefined templates and it makes easy to deploy to  to GAE and GCF (if you'r part of the Alfa).
 It also supports testing using 'mocha' and coverage using 'istanbul'.

 ## Requirements

+Altough you dont actually need google, as this will generate a compatible node express server with full api set up, it was designed to be used with google cloud.
+So to use with google, you will need:
 * A google cloud account with billing activated (they have a awesome free trial)
-* For google functions , you need to be part of the Alpha but you can use the controllers from GAE if you want
+* For google functions , you need to be part of the Alpha and enable Functions API.
+If you are not part of the Alpha, you can still use GAE if you want.
 * A active project in your google cloud account
-* Google could SDK installed and set up
+* Google cloud SDK installed and set up
 * Node

 GAE with node currently uses the flexible version of GAE, and this may have some costs after the trial.
 Consult google cloud pricing for more info.